squinkylabs/SqHarmony/docs/phasepatterns.md

 ## Panel

 The various controls and displays are all to compute and modulate the shift amount, and to display the shift amount.
 We use an arbitrary convention here that 1.0 is the duration of a clock, and that positive numbers mean a delay. so shift = .25 would delay by a quarter of a clock.
 Shift 2.5 would delay by two clocks and a half.
-If the delay is negative then the output clock will "advance" by the shift amount.
-This 0.0 to 1.0 range would be 0 to 2*pi in radians, or 0 to 360 degrees in cartesian coordinates.

 The RIB controls are labeled "Total" and "Dur".
 The total control is the total amount of shift that will be applied when the RIB generator hits its max value.
 The "Dur" control is how long it takes to get there.
 So, if Dur is one, and Total is four, then each RIB will over the course of four clocks shift by one clock.